Couple killed in slowed traffic after Atlanta Braves game in North Port

 The Sheriff’s Office released a statement about the crash, noting the department was helping with traffic control at the time of the wreck.

-The department said 20 deputies worked the Atlanta Braves spring training game, three were "veteran traffic deputies."

-"At the time of the crash, two of those deputies jumped to safety while one of their motorcycles was struck.
-We are grateful neither was injured," the department stated.

-North Port's Traffic Homicide Unit is investigating.
-The highway was closed most of the night.
+No other injuries were reported and the highway was closed most of Sunday night.

-Al Almeder said the family is remembering George and Rose Almeder right now, and not much thinking about the Kia driver.

-"We're not even concentrating on that right now," he said.
-"Hopefully she wasn't too drunk and it was just an accident.
-She's going to have to live with this for the rest of her life and it's not going to be easy for her.
-She took the lives of two very special people."
+A traffic light is due to be installed at the intersection.
+The light should be installed in about three to four months by the Florida Department of Transportation, Taylor said.

 Post a comment as